-Sharing the 5 big lessons I’ve learned in 10 years in business.
+Sharing the 5 big lessons I’ve learned about building a business in the last ten years.

 Pocket-rocket.
 Radical rebel.
 Not cut out for “success”.
 Sounds familiar?